June 11, 2021 at 9:49 am #1496Erica MuellerMember

 July 18, 2021 at 7:19 pm #1732

-- This reply was modified 2 weeks ago by W5EBC.
+- This reply was modified 2 years, 7 months ago by Phillip Beall.
 Reason: Added 2021 to Tour de Paris

 We continue struggling with the site settings trying to eliminate the requirement for moderator approval.
 Nutty, I know, but you get what you pay for.
 LOL Volunteers are doing this stuff and we are working hard to make it all better.
 When I hit post, hopefully this posts.
 If not, once I get approval it will post.
 LOL